-Twenty-one Members of the 118th Congress (3.9% of the total membership) are of Asian, South Asian, or Pacific Islander ancestry.
-This is one less than in the beginning of the 117th Congress.
-Nineteen of them (15 Democrats, 4 Republicans) serve in the House, and two (both Democrats) serve in the Senate.
+Twenty-two Members of the 118th Congress (4.0% of the total membership) are of Asian, South Asian, or Pacific Islander ancestry.
+This is the same number as in the beginning of the 117th Congress.27 Nineteen of them (15 Democrats, 4 Republicans) serve in the House, and two (both Democrats) serve in the Senate.
 These numbers include two House Members who are also of African American ancestry and two House Members who are also of Hispanic ancestry; these Members are counted in both ethnic categories in this report.
 Of those serving in the House, three are Delegates.
 Eleven of the Asian, Pacific Islander, or South Asian American Members are female: nine in the House, and two in the Senate.
 By comparison, approximately 40 years ago in the 98th Congress (1983-1984), there were five Asian/Pacific Islander Americans in the House, and two in the Senate.
 All were male.